lubianat/SPARQL_visual/README.md

 # SPARQL_visual
-A prototype for visualizing the meaning of SPARQL queries
+A prototype for visualizing the meaning of SPARQL queries.

+Note: project uses Inkscape's SVG format.